 How to make your loan go the extra mile

-If this sounds like the trouble you usually get yourself into, we've got some ways to make your student loan last - it can be the smallest changes that can make a massive difference!
+If it's the latter, it may be time to starting planning on how it can last you a little longer.
+We've got some simple ways to make your student loan last - it can be the smallest changes that can make a massive difference!

 1. Take note

 Write down the amount of loan you will be receiving and take away however much will be going out each month.
-This would include, rent, food shopping and anything else you have going out your bank account.
+This would include, rent, bills, food shopping and anything else you have going out your bank account like phone contracts.
 This will enable you to work out how much you can spend each month.

 2. Write everything down

 This may seem tedious, but it is well worth it.
 Write down in a notepad what you spend money on each day down to the last penny.
 You'll be able to see how much money you are spending and if there are any unnecessary things you can stop buying to save.

 After you've worked out how much you can afford to spend each month, you can see how much you have left per week.
 You could withdraw your weekly allowance from your bank so that you only spend that money.
 You may have money left over each week to spend on treats like takeaways or online orders (yes, you can still enjoy yourself when budgeting)!

 Choose where you go for your food shop carefully!
 Shopping at the likes of Aldi and Lidl will save you a lot of money compared to shopping at Co-op or Tesco.
 Always do a weekly or monthly food shop too - don't go to your local corner shop for food every day because it'll end up a lot more expensive.

 One of the great benefits of being a student has got to be the student discounts.
 If you haven't got a student card, then invest in a TOTUM card or UNiDAYS / Student Beans, they have hundreds of student discount codes for online shops so always check these before buying anything.